3.1 District Structure

 - Prevailing Wage Notification Letter: (attachment F to contract) Letter signed by grant recipient indicating they are aware of prevailing wage requirements.

-- Prevailing Wage Certified Statement of Compliance: (Attachment G to contract) One page form from PA Department of Labor and Industry completed by contractors to verify prevailing wage was paid.
+- Prevailing Wage Certified Statement of Compliance: (Attachment G to contract) Two page form from PA Department of Labor and Industry completed by contractors to verify prevailing wage was paid.

 3.8.6 Pre-Project Logistics